Community Support for Adults

 Our Birmingham service is funded by Birmingham City Council.
 To use the service, adults must live in the Birmingham City Council area.

-- Information, advice and support to autistic adults and/or parent carers by phone email or face to face meetings
+- Information, advice and guidance to autistic adults

 Autism Confident Programme

 This course aims to help you understand more about autism as part of a small group.
 It will allow you to discuss your experiences, hear the experiences of others, and develop strategies that could help you in your day-to-day life.
 This course is primarily aimed at newly diagnosed adults, however if you are undiagnosed or have been diagnosed some time and feel it would help to learn more about autism, do please contact us.